Lubsch/nixos-config/README.md

 # NixOS-config

 This is my NixOS-config.
 It is heavily inspired by [Misterio77's config](https://git.sr.ht/~misterio/nix-config).
+One of its aims is staying below around 5000 lines of code.

 ## How it works